salvesvence/foundation-savselect/README.md

 #### Example with custom default message:

-You add only the data-text attribute and it works...
+You add only the 'data-text' attribute and it works...

 ```html
 <select id="users" class="sav-select" name="users" data-text="CUSTOM DEFAULT MESSAGE" multiple>